Crisis Management: The Other Side of PR

 Monitoring Your Employees

 These crises have lasting effects on the clients and brands they surround.
-For another example, look at what happened with UFC.
-The recent Conor McGregor debacle shows that anytime an athlete or employee goes rogue, posting to his or her social channels “accidentally,” there is a big lash back from the athlete’s company, fans, and audience.
-In this case, McGregor may get completely removed from the next UFC Card, UFC 200.
+For another example, look at what happened last year with the UFC.
+The 2016 Conor McGregor debacle shows that anytime an athlete or employee goes rogue, posting to his or her social channels “accidentally,” there is a big lash back from the athlete’s company, fans, and audience.
+In this case, McGregor was completely removed from the next UFC Card, UFC 200.

 And for good reason.
 There wasn’t much chatter about the UFC Union until April 25 when McGregor tweeted that he was retiring.
 His mistaken tweet led to a major uptick in positive conversation, not only on CM UFC 200 topics, but also UFC Union topics.
 An hour after he posted his negative “not retired” Facebook post, the negative sentiment in the chatter on those same two topics jumped to 46%.